ChrSchu90/MullvadProxyGateway/README.md

 Open the [WireGuard configuration file generator](https://mullvad.net/en/account/wireguard-config) and download multiple configuration files (for example, for Germany – Frankfurt).

-Place the downloaded configuration files in the `data` folder.
+Place the downloaded configuration files in the `data` volume.
-Note that the file names determine the order in which the connections are attempted, so name them accordingly (e.g., de-fra-wg-001.conf, de-fra-wg-002.conf, de-fra-wg-003.conf, etc.).
+Note that the file names determine the order in which the connections are attempted, so name them accordingly (e.g., 01-de-fra-wg-001.conf, 02-de-fra-wg-002.conf, 03-de-fra-wg-003.conf, etc.).

 You may also include configurations for different locations.
 The first successfully working configuration will be used.